taylandogan/concurrent-histogram/README.md

 outliers: 8.1, 8.2, 30, 41.27

+How to Use:

+Build the project: ant -buildfile build.xml
+Then run the main class: java -jar HistogramBuilder.jar To Do:

-TODO: Ant cannot find junit.jar.
+Ant cannot find junit.jar.
 Fix ant test target.